mpeterson2/save-session/README.md

 ## Settings

-All settings are now documented using Atom's new settings API, so each setting has a description in your settings menu.
 If you haven't downloaded the package yet, this is what you can customize.

 ### User settings